 Then, as stay-at-home orders were put into place, many children returned to their parents’ homes.
 Families became each other’s bubbles.
 In time, my feelings of isolation that stem from being involuntarily childless were stirred up.
 Suddenly, instead of coping well, my isolation and childlessness felt magnified.

 I have come to realize that I will always experience life through this different lens.
 For me, it is not about accepting being childless, or getting over/letting go of wanting children – that’s not going to happen.
-There will always be a certain wistfulness.
+There will always be moments that create a certain wistfulness.

 For me, it’s about learning to live with being involuntarily childless.
 It’s about learning how to avoid what provokes grief and pain, about discovering new ways to experience peace and joy, about getting get out of my head and out into the world to experience life, people (friends old and new), movement and creativity again.